Albanian piracy: 16th century

 In 1573, after the peace between Venice and the Ottomans, Dubrovnik served as an intermediary for Albanian pirates and those wishing to liberate their captives who would be kept at the Ragusans houses until the money arrived.

 In May 1575, the pirates attacked the Spanish galley Sol, defeated the crew and towed the ship to the port of Ulcinj.
 Among the captives was Miguel de Cervantes, who was eventually released in 1580.
 The pirate leader Deli Topal Memi (Deli Topal Memi’ye) was given Cervantes' slave.

 In 1580, the pirates seized 25 ships at the bay of Kotor and the locals of Dubrovnik sent for help at the local pashas.
 In 1581, Ulcinj pirate lord Cafer Reis (Xhafer Reis) gathered 18 ships and robbed ships in the southern and central Adriatic forcing locals in the coastal towns to enforce their defences.
 The Ulcinj pirates became known as "Pulya and Sicilian whip".
 The locals of Kotor were mobilised by the Venetians who handed out rifles and gun powder to oppose the pirates.
 In the spring of 1587, the pirates robbed a frigate from Dubrovnik carrying 3,000 ducats to Carcass to buy wheat.
-The captain was killed and the crew wounded and sold as slaves.
+The captain was killed and the crew wounded and sold into slavery in the Ottoman Empire.
 Venetian studies at the time estimated that around 36% of all the cargo of the ships were damaged by the pirates.

 In 1586, Murad III ordered the sanjakbeg and the qadi of Vlorë to prevent the Albanian pirate Mehmed reis from shipping with his galliot to pillage Venetian lands.
 In 1590, a Venetian ship anchored in the Buna river, near Shkodër, to get water but were looted by the locals.
 In 1593, the Sultan ordered that ships built in Shkoder, fit for privateering, were to be prohibited and that pirate ships be burned.